 Jacksonville Juvenile Law Attorney

-Elizabeth Ondriezek is a Jacksonville attorney with 17 years experience representing families in juvenile dependency matters in Nassau, Clay, Duval and St. Johns counties.
+Elizabeth Ondriezek is a Jacksonville juvenile law attorney with 17 years experience representing families in juvenile dependency matters in Nassau, Clay, Duval and St. Johns counties.

 In situations where abuse, neglect or abandonment is alleged, the state has the power to remove a child from the home during a protective investigation.
 Parents have a right to be involved in the investigative process and to provide input on the placement of their children.
 Ms. Ondriezek works tirelessly on behalf of parents who are facing the removal of their children by the Department of Children and Families (DCF).
 She also represents grandparents, aunts and uncles and other family members, as well as friends and neighbors, who may be able to provide a safe and loving environment as temporary custodians of the children during this process.
 As an experienced dependency attorney, Elizabeth Ondriezek knows the right motions to file in order to allow these individuals a voice in the process.

 This Jacksonville law office provides representation in all dependency court matters, including: